Title: Rasen, “the Spiral”

 Of course Ando… you know what you’ll have to see the movie to know what happens I need to leave something out of this review.
 So this part of the story is weird, I mean you kind of guess something is off since he watches the video and Sadako tries to have his way with him, for me that scene is kind of hilarious by the way even if it had me like scratching my head like I said before.
-But aside from the destroying the tape having sex with Mai which I kind of could understand, he who was suicidal now faced with the prospect with dead discovers he wants to live, that’s why he always backed out of killing himself and she feels pity for him, the rest of the second half (what happens after he watches the video) was a whole load of WTF for example Sadako’s way of coming back to life is ridiculous (at least for me).
+But aside from the destroying the tape having sex with Mai which I kind of could understand, he who was suicidal now faced with the prospect of death discovers he wants to live, that’s why he always backed out of killing himself and she feels pity for him, the rest of the second half (what happens after he watches the video) was a whole load of WTF for example Sadako’s way of coming back to life is ridiculous (at least for me).

 So that’s my opinion about the story and the movie a thing that just leaves with a feeling of “WTF did I just watch?” even if it starts like a decent mystery the second part, which brings the WTF moments and ridiculous answers to the mystery and weird and probably out of character twists (Takayama’s collaboration with Sadako) and some of the things I didn’t talk about kind of spoil the mystery movie this supposedly horror movie is and actually prevent it from being good.
-I’ll elaborate further in the conclusion.

 About the atmosphere and tension building, this movie has some does use the scenes they filmed in the dark for jumpscares and even if it does try to build tension the moment he sees the video you just scratch your head for most of the second part and it’s not like you are at the edge of your seat wondering what’ll happen with a possible brief exception.
 It keeps you interested but you don’t really fear for the main character.